How to save on a holiday

 9. Use comparison sites

-Which? has done the legwork.
-In February, the consumer champion compared 30 hotel and flight comparison sites based on customer score, site functionality, relevance of search results, market coverage, flexible options, competitive rates and cost transparency.
+Last year, Which? compared 30 hotel and flight comparison sites based on customer score, site functionality, relevance of search results, market coverage, flexible options, competitive rates and cost transparency.

-The winners?
 Google Flights, Kayak, Trivago and Skyscanner scored the highest.
-While no flight comparison tool was a runaway favourite, Google Flights was the most popular, being used 6 out of 30 times.
+While no flight comparison tool was a runaway favourite, Google Flights was the most popular, being used six out of 30 times.

 Once you’ve set your sights on a hotel, do check the prices on its website as well.
 Sometimes hotel companies save the best prices for those who book with them directly.
 Signing up for the hotel’s loyalty rewards will also offer long-term benefits if it’s a chain you use regularly.